opentypejs/opentype.js/README.md

 ### Directly

-[Download the latest ZIP](https://github.com/opentypejs/opentype.js/archive/master.zip) and grab the files in the `dist` folder.
+[Download the latest release's ZIP](https://github.com/opentypejs/opentype.js/releases/latest) and grab the files in the `dist` folder.
 These are compiled.

 ### Using via a CDN